nightvalley/tammy/README.md

 # About
 A small Cli-Utility that will calculate for you the number of lines in all files and directories starting from your current directory.
-You can use `alias countlines='pwd && echo "Total number of lines: $(cat $(fd -t file) | wc -l)"'`, and it will be even faster to count lines in all files, but my program has some svistoperdelki, for example:
+You can use `alias countlines='pwd && echo "Total number of lines: $(cat $(fd -t file) | wc -l)"'`, and it can work even faster, but my program has some svistoperdelki, for example:
 - you can only count lines in files that match the desired extension.
 - the program can display a table, list or tree of files with the number of lines and their size.
 - by default hidden files are not taken into account by the program, but the `-h` flag will fix this.